elementary-Inc/blog/_posts/2025/2025-11-05-updates-for-november-2025.md

 # Early Access

-We're laser focused on preparing to release OS 8.1.0 so big new features will almost exclusively be targeted to OS 9 from now on.
+We're laser focused on preparing to release OS 8.1 so big new features will almost exclusively be targeted to OS 9 from now on.
 We don't have OS 9 builds available yet for you to try, but we are working on them already!
 We'll let sponsors know first when OS 9 builds are available in Early Access to test.
 But for now, we have just one more thing.

-64-bit Universal ARM builds from the *stable* updates channel are now available in on our [Builds website](https://builds.elementary.io/downloads).
-These builds replace the old specific builds for platforms like Raspberry Pi and Pinebook, plus they add support for other ARM devices supported by Linux.
+64-bit Universal ARM builds from the *stable* updates channel are now available on our [Builds website](https://builds.elementary.io/downloads).
+These builds replace the old device-specific builds for platforms like Raspberry Pi and Pinebook, plus they add support for other ARM devices supported by Linux.
 This is thanks to the hard work of [NN708](https://github.com/NN708) who has been dedicated to seeing this project through over the several months it took to complete.

 ---